 Orthodes obscura (Smith, )

-Orthodes obscura is a dark black-brown to red-brown small to medium-sized moth (FW length 14 - 16 mm) with a black and pale subterminal line that is strongest on the posterior wing that flies in forests north of northern Oregon during the summer.
+Orthodes obscura is a dark black-brown to red-brown, small to medium-sized moth (FW length 14 - 16 mm) that flies in forests north of northern Oregon during the summer.
+Its forewing has a pale, black subterminal line that is strongest on the posterior area.
 The color is even, slightly lighter and more reddish in the posterior median area in a few specimens.
 The basal, antemedial, and postmedial lines are usually absent, occasionally visible as slightly pale lines.
 The postmedial line is a series of paired inner black and outer pale slightly yellowish spots that are strongest near the trailing margin.
 A few specimens have a terminal line of pale spots on the vines.
-The fringe is similar to the rest of the wing, very weakly checkered with lighter brown in a few specimens.
+The fringe is similar to the rest of the forewing, very weakly checkered with lighter brown in a few specimens.
 The orbicular spot is black with filling of the ground, round or oval.
 The reniform spot is broad and kidney-shaped, black in outline with incomplete filling of similar light scales as the outer part of the subterminal line.
 There is no claviform spot.
 The hindwing is medium brown-gray with extensive dark gray suffusion, postmedial and submarginal lines, and a dark thin terminal line.
 The hindwing fringe is slightly paler gray, sometimes with a pink tint.
 The head and thorax are dark black-brown with lighter margin on the collar.
 The eye is hairy.
 The male antenna is bead-like.

 This species resembles Melanchra pulverulenta and Melanchra assimilis in the tribe Hadenini.
 Both of these species have hairy eyes and a pale subterminal line on a dark ground; however, the subterminal line lacks the black inner component that is present in O. obscura.